jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 evidently have much to do with the observed rate of increase in total output, it further follows that this rate is bound to decline, especially if saving goes on at the old rate.

 This tendency of new technological methods to become increasingly capital-saving has not so far been adequately established.
 Statistical evidence up to 1929—later data do not qualify for the purpose—point the other way.
 All that the sponsors of the theory in question have offered is a number of isolated instances to which it is possible to oppose others.
 But let us grant that such a tendency exists.
-We have then the same formal problem before us which exercised so many economists of the past in the case of labor- Can Capitalism Survive?120 saving devices.
+We have then the same formal problem before us which exercised so many economists of the past in the case of labor-saving devices.
 These may affect the interests of labor favorably or adversely, but nobody doubts that on the whole they are favorable to an expansion of output.
 And this is—barring possible disturbances in the saving-investment process which it is the fashion to exaggerate—no different in the case of